IndustryEssentials/ymir/README.md

 # 1. Introduction to AI SUITE-YMIR

-YMIR is a streamlined model development product focused on dataset versioning and model iteration in the AI SUITE open-source series.
+YMIR (You Mine In Recursion) is a streamlined model development product focused on dataset versioning and model iteration in the AI SUITE open-source series.

 AI commercialization is currently reaching a stage of maturity in terms of computing hardwares,  algorithms, etc. In real business, the adoption of AI often encounter challenges such as a lack of skilled developers, high development costs, and long iteration cycles.